WebP image format support

 The author was also very quick to respond to bug reports.

-#4 Updated by Hannes Strangmeier 2 months ago
+#4 Updated by Hannes Strangmeier over 1 year ago

 There are several ways to identify the IM/GM support, although some have some drawbacks.